VirxEC/rlviser/README.md

 ### First-time Launch Setup

+On launch, RLViser looks for `umodel.exe` or `umodel` binaries in the same directory - it will pull the assets needed for you.

 You should have [UModel](https://www.gildor.org/en/projects/umodel) so the visualizer can uncook the game assets into the `assets/` directory.

 Precompiled versions of UModel for Windows and Linux are available on the website linked above, but Linux users may have to compile it themself.